-This work examines the price of H_2 production from renewable electricity generators in both the United States and the European Union.
+This work examines the price of $H_2$ production from renewable electricity generators in both the United States and the European Union.
 Many other reports exist on this topic, but with varying degrees of transparency to cost assumptions.
-These methodological differences make it difficult to compare H_2 prices from different studies without first examining all the details.
-We note that many high profile studies report H_2 prices that ignore other system costs beyond those associated with the electrolyzer CAPEX and the purchase of electricity to operate the electrolyzer.
-There are, of course, other system costs that must be considered in order to build out a fully operational H_2 electrolysis plant.
+These methodological differences make it difficult to compare $H_2$ prices from different studies without first examining all the details.
+We note that many high profile studies report $H_2$ prices that ignore other system costs beyond those associated with the electrolyzer CAPEX and the purchase of electricity to operate the electrolyzer.
+There are, of course, other system costs that must be considered in order to build out a fully operational $H_2$ electrolysis plant.
 Data on these other system costs are still not well understood and should be documented more fully, but to zero them out completely could be misleading.
 We also note that many of the projections of electricity price would be considered optimistic even when compared to the optimistic electricity price scenarios included in this work.
 In some cases these "best" case scenarios might represent a "global best" while other projections of electricity price are more opaque.

-In this study we assume plant costs originate from the electrolyzer CAPEX, electrolyzer replacement (if necessary), electricity, water, piping, compressor CAPEX, storage, dispensing, and other fixed OPEX costs.
-With these data, we attempt to build the most transparent accounting of H_2 prices when produced from a variety of renewable electricity generators.
+In this study we assume plant costs originate from the electrolyzer CAPEX, electrolyzer replacement (if necessary), electricity, water, piping, compressor CAPEX, on-site (short-term) storage, and other fixed OPEX costs - ultimately we assume that this plant would be connected to a distribution pipeline.
+With these data, we attempt to build the most transparent accounting of $H_2$ prices when produced from a variety of renewable electricity generators.
 Our data is drawn only from public sources and includes a large database of CAPEX prices and capacity factors for wind and solar generators for the United States and Europe.
-This geographically explicit data is leveraged to calculate the distribution of H_2 price for both the US and EU under three different connection configurations.
+This geographically explicit data is leveraged to calculate the distribution of $H_2$ price for both the US and EU under three different connection configurations.
 Scenario #1 assumes that the electrolyzer is connected to the larger electric grid and can benefit from high capacity factors (but must pay associated grid fees).
-Scenario #2 assums that the electrolyzer is directly connected to a renewable electricity generator (and thus does not need to pay grid fees, but the electrolyzer can only be operated at the capacity factor of the renewable electricity generator).
+Scenario #2 assumes that the electrolyzer is directly connected to a renewable electricity generator (and thus does not need to pay grid fees, but the electrolyzer can only be operated at the capacity factor of the renewable electricity generator).
 Scenario #3 assumes that the electrolyzer is only operated on electricity that would otherwise be curtailed.
 Our primary results are summarized below; the minimum prices shown here correspond with the most favorable locations within the EU and US.